john-hashim/ai-chatbot/frontend/README.md

 # React + TypeScript + Vite

+# Creating a simpler ai chatbot at affordable price

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: